gregwell/gregwell/projects.md

-# The Complete List Of All My Projects
+# The Complete List Of My Projects

 - 🤠 This is what I have been learning over the last few years